 Once you’ve made contact, you’ll be able to have a conversation about what kind of wedding you are looking for and also about the local booking arrangements, dates, flowers, organist etc. You may wish to bring your own minister to preside from another episcopal church or another Christian denomination but this will still need to be agreed by the rector (and in some instances the Bishop).

 If you can, try not to book a wedding reception venue until you know whether the church is available, that said we have much more flexibility than most Wedding Venues and are sure we can accommodate almost all requests, simply get in touch and we can quickly let you know.

 We are always happy to discuss Weddings, Baptism or Funerals with members of the wider community, whether or not they are members of Holy Trinity.

-- The service can be individual with hymns, readings and otherwise made as personal as you want whilst following the Marriage Liturgy.
+- The service can be individual with or without hymns, readings and otherwise made as personal as you want whilst following parts of the Marriage Liturgy.

 - You can use our 1830s Church Pipe Organ (rebuilt in 1891) and Organist or arrange your own.